December 27 2024: Updated to use umap2

 # falling back to scaled PCA if multiple components are found in the graph

-embedding <- umap(data)
+embedding <- umap2(data)

 # same as the above

-embedding <- umap(data, init = "spectral")
+embedding <- umap2(data, init = "spectral")

-# use scaled PCA
+# umap with default scaled PCA

 embedding <- umap(data, init = "spca")